Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "So I guess we secretly traffick in the same circles, huh?"

 "Yeah."
 Julian sat down in a swivel chair that looked like it was built for a sumo wrestler, which nonetheless creaked stoically under his weight.
 "I’m an ambassador nowadays.
-Erebor is part of the standard brief for those of us with an interstellar portfolio…And so is the Entity.
+Erebor is part of the standard brief for those of us with an interstellar portfolio...
+And so is the Entity.
 Freaked me the fuck out when I learned about it."

 "Shit yeah, dude."
 Lewis agreed, flopping down into the comfy armchair opposite.
 "Fuckin’ thing’s wrong in every kinda way, but it’s on our side."

 "Is it, though?
 That’s a hell of a monster that we’ve got on our hands.
-Not that we can do anything about it…" Julian crossed his arms in front of his chest and frowned.
+Not that we can do anything about it..."
+Julian crossed his arms in front of his chest and frowned.
 "Seems like we’re more along for the ride, to me."

 "Dude, we’re always along for the ride.
 We’re sittin’ on a spinny rock goin’ round a nuclear explosion that’s only not explodin’ ‘cuz it’s too heavy.
 An’ here in this galaxy of millions of those, we turn out to be not just like anybody else because the fuckers who’ve been killin’ folks like us since the freakin’ *dinosaurs* finally slipped up and missed us?
 And that’s just *here,* bro!"